sunblaze-ucb/rl-generalization/examples/README.md

 # Examples

-Please refer to the README in the examples folder for descriptions of the environments.
+Please refer to the README in the `sunblaze_envs` folder for descriptions of the environments.

 ## Policy and value function architectures